 Each report or complaint alleging or indicating the possibility of abuse of a student or students by an employee or employees will be investigated immediately, in accordance with legal requirements.
-The primary investigators (level one investigators) will be the associate superintendent and the director of human resources.
+The primary investigators (level one investigators) will be the Executive Director of Elementary Education and the Executive Director of Human Resources.
 An official or officials of the Cedar Falls Police Department or other trained, experienced professional(s) shall be utilized as the alternate (level two) investigator(s).